Brigid is a highly regarded senior corporate/commercial lawyer, working across many sectors of the economy and

 Member of Petroleum Exploration and Production Association, Straterra, AMPLA, Institute of Directors

 Member of the Legislation Design and Advisory Committee

-Recommended by Legal Media Group Guide to World’s Leading Energy and Natural Resources Lawyers and Guide to World’s Leading Corporate Governance Lawyers, Asia/Pacific Legal 500 and Chambers Asia Pacific
+Recommended as a leading practitioner by Legal Media Group Guide to World’s Leading Energy and Natural Resources Lawyers, Who's Who Legal - Energy, Asia/Pacific Legal 500 and Chambers Asia Pacific

 LLB (Hons), BA (Victoria University of Wellington)